Home » Paid AI Visibility » Data-Driven Improvements » Paid AI Visibility: Data-Driven Improvements

 When these elements exist, paid visibility becomes amplification.

-This is why responsible practitioners sequence their work carefully: strengthen the organic foundation first, then introduce paid expansion when the brand’s narrative is already stable.
+Responsible practitioners sequence their work carefully: strengthen the organic foundation first, then introduce paid expansion when the brand’s narrative is stable.

 Bad Example